 This Registration Statement relates to the concurrent offering by Marchex, Inc. of its Class B common stock and its % convertible exchangeable preferred stock.
-The completion of the Class B common stock offering is not contingent upon the completion of the preferred stock offering.
-The completion of the preferred stock offering is contingent upon the completion of the Class B common stock offering.
 This Registration Statement contains alternate sections, paragraphs, sentences and phrases, which will be contained in two forms of prospectuses covered by this Registration Statement, as follows: (1) one prospectus to be used in connection with an offering by Marchex, Inc. of its shares of Class B common stock (the "common prospectus"); and (2) one prospectus to be used in connection with an offering by Marchex, Inc. of its % convertible exchangeable preferred stock (the "preferred prospectus").
 Those sections, paragraphs, sentences or phrases that will appear in the preferred prospectus but not in the common prospectus are marked at the beginning of such section, paragraph, sentence or phrase by the symbol [P], and those appearing only in the common prospectus are designated by the symbol [C].
 Unless indicated with a [P] or [C], the language herein will appear in both forms of prospectus.
-Prior to this Registration Statement being declared effective by the SEC, we will file each prospectus used in its entirety.
+Prior to this Registration Statement being declared effective by the SEC, we will file each prospectus in its entirety.